Jason Hewlett: Career

 Hewlett began his professional career after his post-high school service as a Mormon missionary in the Florianopolis, Brazil Mission ended in 1999.
 One of his early gigs was as a half-time entertainer for University of Utah & Brigham Young University basketball games.
 In 2001, he began working with the Las Vegas based Legends in Concert as both a Ricky Martin and Elton John impersonator.

 In 2002, he left Legends and worked professionally, and became a corporate events headliner.
 Devin Thorpe of Forbes said: "He’s become one of the most sought after corporate entertainers in the business because his fall-off-your-chair funny material is absolutely safe for work."

 In 2004, Hewlett was courted by multiple casinos in Las Vegas to manage and create his one-man show.
 Based upon creative differences and demands that he change his act from family appropriate to be more adult, he turned all offers away and continued performing at corporate events and speaking to youth in school assemblies.

 In 2011, Hewlett announced his retirement from public events and solely performs and speaks for corporate and youth events, only occasionally allowing his draw to be used for charitable causes and fundraisers, although performing privately for numerous charities on a regular basis.

 In 2014, Hewlett performed his one-man show for the National Speakers Association Foundation Event.
 The same year he was invited to perform a US Military Tour throughout the Middle East and Southwest Asia on US Military stations and bases in Kuwait, Bahrain, Djibouti, Addis-Ababa, and Afghanistan during wartime for Armed Forces Entertainment along with other Latter Day Saints Artists including David Archuleta, Dan Clark, and Dean Kaelin.

 In 2016, Hewlett was invited by the National Speakers Association to be the Keynote Speaker for the national Influence conference for his peers.
 At this same event, he was inducted into the Speaker Hall of Fame as one of the youngest recipients to be named a CPAE (Council of Peers Award of Excellence).

+In 2023, Hewlett spoke in front of hundreds of aspiring young medical professionals at the HOSA State Leadership Conference, inspiring students to find their “signature moves”, as they continue to embark in their future health professions.

+Now, Hewlett’s career primarily consists of keynote speeches, where he uses storytelling and comedy to inspire audiences around the world.
+He has performed over 2,000 of these presentations for Fortune 500 companies.
+Though, Hewlett reported in 2024 that he lost all of his 2025 corporate speaking opportunities due to his participation in the Tucker Carlson Tour where he opened for President-elect Donald J. Trump 6 days before being re-elected US President.